 Support to End Exploitation Now (SEEN)

-Until the creation of SEEN, this form of exploitation was virtually unrecognized in Suffolk County; its victims seemingly invisible to both professionals and the community.
+Until the creation of SEEN, this form of human trafficking was virtually unrecognized in Suffolk County with its victims seemingly invisible to both professionals and the community.

 - Ensure victims' physical and psychological safety;

 - Ensure victims' access to resources and services, including: medical care, mental health care, substance abuse treatment, educational opportunities, job skills training, mentors/advocates, and more;

 - Enforce offender accountability by apprehending and prosecuting adults who exploit youth; and

 - Address the larger social issues impacting at-risk children through policy and education

 Child abuse “best practice” is premised upon the philosophy that “no one agency can do it alone.”
 Cases referred to SEEN are incredibly complex, and involve many collaterals and often multiple jurisdictions.
 SEEN pulls all of these different individuals and entities together in order to facilitate an efficient and effective investigation, and ensure the long-term support for victims.